 Who isn't in a time crunch these days?
 Even with the best intentions, it's easy to fall off the workout wagon after a hiccup in a weekly routine.
 Yet, the beneficial effects of exercise are undeniable and far outweigh any risk in most adults.
-Current recommendations suggest adults get at least 150 minutes of cardiorespiratory moderate-intensity exercise per week, with two to three days per week of resistance exercise also recommended.
+Current recommendations suggest that in a week, adults get at least 150 minutes of moderate-intensity aerobic exercise such as such as brisk walking or cycling, and two to three days of muscle-strengthening activities.

 It's best to spread your activity out during the week, as well as breaking it up into smaller chunks of time throughout the day.
 In fact, "research continues to emerge supporting the notion that small bouts of exercise accumulated throughout the day may provide many of the same benefits as one continuous bout of activity," says Jessica Matthews, MS, an exercise physiologist at the American Council on Exercise.
 So, if you can't seem to find 30 consecutive minutes in a day for your workout, you can still fit it in by splitting up the time.